fahd/didkyriesayit/README.md

 stupid quiz

-kyrie irving says a bunch of dumb shit, so i uploaded quotes and gamified it
+kyrie irving says a bunch of dumb stuff, so i uploaded quotes and gamified it

 didkyriesayit.herokuapp.com